Our events will generally keep the same schedule; this information will also be in your Player Pack.

 After Time Out

-On Sunday at Time Out, there will be a 30 minute cleanup period between 2pm and 3pm.
+On Sunday at Time Out, there will be a 30 minute cleanup period starting between 2pm and 3pm.
 Participating in the site-wide dart cleanup is compulsory for those who used blasters at the event, but there will be plenty of smaller cleanup tasks for everyone to help with.
-Once you’ve assisted with this task you’ll be free to do your own camp setdown.
+Once you’ve assisted with this task you’ll be free to do your own camp setdown; everyone working together may mean there only needs to be 15 minutes of cleanup!

 Crewing Slots

-In order to provide large-scale combat missions, players are required to help crew for up to two hours during the weekend.
+In order to provide large-scale combat missions, players are asked to help crew for up to two hours during the weekend.
 There will be non-combat and low mobility options.
-You are expected to participate in at least one crewing slot each event; if you play a battle, you should sign up to crew the other Battle Slot, and if you don’t battle, you’re expected to sign up to a Monstering or General Crew slot.
+If you play a battle, you must crew the other Battle Slot, and if you don’t battle, you’re asked to sign up to a Monstering or General Crew slot if you can.

-There are a variety of roles to play during each type of Monstering, ranging from supportive Ardent NPCs, to local aliens or aggressive invading forces.
+There are a variety of roles to play during each type of Crewing Slot, ranging from supportive Ardent NPCs, to local aliens or aggressive invading forces.

 - There will be low-physrep or human characters available wherever possible.